 AGE EVENTS NUMBER OF PARTICIPANTS PER PROVINCE/TERRITORY

 55+ Women and Men (5 km) Unlimited

 55+ Women and Men (10 km) Unlimited

 65+ Women and Men (5 km) Unlimited

 65+ Women and Men (10 km) Unlimited

-TOTAL NUMBER OF PARTICIPANTS PER PROVINCE/TERRITORY = Unlimited

-- These runs may be set-up on the streets of the Host city, within the confines of a city park or on a regular track for ease of monitoring. - If conducted on the streets or on an irregular path in a park or similar location, the course is to be marked every Km. - Marshals must be positioned so that all runners are in visual contact with at least one marshal at all times.
+- These runs may be set-up on the streets of the Host city, within the confines of a city park or on a regular track for ease of monitoring. - If conducted on the streets or on an irregular path in a park or similar location, the course is to be marked every Km. - Marshals must be positioned so that all runners are always in visual contact with at least one marshal.
 It is suggested that all marshals be equipped with a walkie-talkie or cell phone so that emergency personal can be called in immediately if required. - Water stations should be set-up along the course. - A medical examination within two months prior to the games is strongly recommended. - The two races MUST be held on separate days.
 The 10 Km race may be cancelled if there is insufficient interest from participants. - These runs will be counted as medal events.